abhishekjawali/eks-migrate-to-managed-node-group/readme.md

 @author: Abhsishek Jawali
-# EKS: Upgrading to Managed Node Groups
+# EKS: Migrating to Managed Node Groups with zero downtime

 This repository contains the detailed steps for :
 - Migrating from unmanaged node groups to managed node groups